“Until one has loved an animal a part of one’s soul remains unawakened.”

 My decision to enter the world of grief counselling/pet loss support was a personal one following the death of my dog, Boof.
 He came into my life when I was 15 and stayed with me until I was 38-years old.
 He lived and grew up with me by my side……he was my rock, my companion, my protector.
 I couldn’t have anticipated how much his loss would affect me.
 My world fell apart.

 Our pets faithfully accompany us, providing loving comfort and unconditional support, so whether the loss is sudden or not our world shifts and we can find ourselves feeling completely lost.
 Grief for a pet can be just as deep as a loss of any family member.

-Having lost my only siblings, two brothers and a dear friend to lung cancer to name a few losses in my life, I saw the opportunity to reinvent myself and now feel very blessed supporting others in their grief.
+Having lost my only siblings, two brothers and a dear friend to lung cancer to name a few losses in my life, I am now very blessed to support others in their grief.

 I have always wanted to help people, and after many years in the corporate world chose the path to counselling.

 I have Bachelor and Master degrees in Counselling and Psychotherapy.
 I also have a private practice and work with a variety of issues ranging from Anxiety, Depression, Grief and Loss, Relationship issues, Stress, Domestic Violence and Drugs & Alcohol Abuse.